Forward thinking & strategic quality management

 With the key aim being to diagnose the possible reasons why things can go wrong, having a detailed quality management plan in place shines the spotlight on internal processes in an attempt to debug the root cause of the issues.

-Where many businesses let themselves down is by focusing only the output.
+Where many businesses let themselves down is by focusing only on the output.
 Take a step back and look at the entire end-to-end process to improve the overall operation.

 2. Cost reduction